Priyaramamoorthy96/Training2/unixcommands.md

 - touch - to create a file

 - vi - to write or edit file

-       - to write in vi prompt press i

-       - to save esc

-       - to exit :wq

 - cat - to show the content of the file